Matthijnssenslab/Bee_euvir/README.md

 Furthermore, the fasta sequences for all viruses included in the phylogenies, as well as the complete contig set are available under the 'fasta' folder.

-Some of the generated / included data sits under 'data' folder, the rest is hosted in Zenodo under:
+Some of the generated / included data sits under 'data' folder, the rest is hosted in Zenodo under (DOI 10.5281/zenodo.3979324):

 The generated network CSV files are available under the 'networks' folder